cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## Which of the following is true?
-(Choose the correct answer).
+## 12. Which of the following is true?
+(Choose the correct answer). :no_entry:

 The this reference in JavaScript is comparable to the this reference of other programming languages.

-### A this in JavaScript points to the execution context of the function where the this keyword is used.
+A this in JavaScript points to the execution context of the function where the this keyword is used.

 A this in JavaScript is like a property of the function.